Teams in Crisis: The Effect of Team Familiarity on Performance Under Conditions of Crisis and Uncertainty

 Systems-Based Approaches to Improve Patient Safety by Improving Healthcare Worker Safety and Well-Being (Data collection)

-with Dr. Edward Melnick
+with Dr. Edward Melnick and others

 Leadership communication, stress, and burnout among frontline emergency department staff amid the COVID-19 pandemic: A mixed methods approach